agilecustoms/release/docs/floating-tags.md

 **Floating tags** are tags that move!
 When you release `1.2.4` then tags `1` and `1.2` move to point to `1.2.4`.
 This feature primarily supported by Git.
 Docker images also use tags.
-AWS S3 mimics file system structure so given objects (files) in a path (dir) `1.2` - you can remove and override them.
+AWS S3 mimics file system structure: path/object ~ dir/file.
+Given version stored in dir `1.2`, you override its content.
 So S3 also supports floating tags.

 **Release channel** is a term specific to NPM, where you can publish a package to a specific channel, like `latest`, `beta`, or `next`.